agentmodels/agentmodels.org/chapters/02-agents-as-models.md

 map(verboseLog, inputs);
 ~~~~

-Language features with side effects are not allowed in Webppl.
+Language features with side effects are not allowed in WebPPL.
 The commented-out code uses assignment to update a table and produces an error.
 ~~~~
 // var table = {}
 // table.key = 1